Nitish313/watchnationpro/_posts/2020-11-12-styles-of-writing.md

 ---
 layout: post
-title:  "Styles of writing"
+title:  "Styles of Writing"
 description: "Explore the various styles of writing with depicting examples, and guidance on courses that can help you get started with Technical writing and other styles of writing."
-excerpt: "example excerpt"
+excerpt: "Explore the various styles of writing with depicting examples, and guidance on courses that can help you get started with Technical writing and other styles of writing."
 categories: [ Basics, Writing ]
 permalink: /:title/
 image: assets/images/styles-of-writing.png